mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 6. **The Whisperer Hunt:** His secrets are being sold.
 He needs to find the leak and stop it.

-**Secret:** Older than the Worldrend (602 years).
-Remembers united kingdom.
+**Secret:** One of the few living witnesses to the Worldrend (over 1,300 years old).
+Was a young elf of about 100 when the world split.
+Remembers the unified kingdom.
 Dreams of it nightly.
-Believes reunification is destiny.
+Believes reunification is his life's purpose—and his burden.

 ---